evolveDB/LearnedRewrite/README.md

 ## Datasets

-For the online version, we support any dataset with differnt legal schema.
-By default we use TPC-H in *evolveRewrite*.
+For the online version, we support datasets with different legal schema.
+By default we adopt TPC-H schema in *evolveRewrite*.

 ## Issues
 Major improvement/enhancement in future.